 About Our Instructors

 Our instructors are experts in proposal writing because of the many proposals they received and the years they have served in the field.
 All have a minimum of ten years experience in successful grant proposal writing, strategic grant planning for diverse donors and in many cases have effectively taken organizations through audits.
 Each is knowledgeable of the current guidelines in proposal development and submissions.
 Many have served as evaluators of grant proposals in health related fields, science, education, technology, environmental studies, interdisciplinary programs, homeland security, and the arts.
 Most importantly, all comprehend the magnitude and significance of what it takes to initiate, visualize, develop and implement the proposals that make a difference for one's research, department, and organization.

 We understand that to conduct a training workshop takes more than expertise; it takes the ability to relate to the needs and interests of our participants in an interactive and productive workshop.
 Our trainers excel in understanding the individual needs of our participants.

 Dr. Mathilda Harris

-Dr. Mathilda (Tillie) Harris holds a doctorate from George Washington University (Washington, D.C.), a Master of Arts degree from the University of Portland (Portland, Oregon) and a Bachelor of Science degree from the University of California (Berkeley, California).
+Dr. Mathilda (Tillie) Harris holds a doctorate from The George Washington University (Washington, D.C.), a Master of Arts degree from the University of Portland (Portland, Oregon) and a Bachelor of Science degree from the University of California (Berkeley, California).

 During the past twenty years she has written grants, conducted capital campaigns, developed strategic plans on grant procurement and assisted individuals and institutions nationally and internationally to successfully write and receive funding from federal, corporate, private, foundation and multi-lateral donors.